Matin-Mansouri/Python-Projects/my_codes/02_password_generator/README.md

-# Python Password Generator - Functional Approach
+# Python Password Generator

-Welcome to the Python Password Generator project - Functional Programming approach!
-This program generates three types of passwords using functional programming constructs such as functions, instead of classes (Object-Oriented Programming).
+Welcome to the Python Password Generator project!
+This program generates three types of passwords using functional programming constructs such as functions.

 The password generator creates: